james-willis/zarr-layer-examples/README.md

 Then open your browser and navigate to the examples!

+## TODOs

+Future examples we'd like to add:

+- [ ] Multi-band visualization (RGB composites)
+- [ ] Band Math using custom fragment shaders for derived values
+- [ ] Time animation with playback controls
+- [ ] Globe projection example
+- [ ] Stacking multiple layers with opacity control, composing with Deck.gl

-## About Zarr-GL
+## About Zarr-Layer

-[zarr-gl](https://github.com/carderne/zarr-gl) is a JavaScript library for visualizing large multidimensional geospatial datasets stored in Zarr format directly in the browser using WebGL.
+[@carbonplan/zarr-layer](https://github.com/carbonplan/zarr-layer) is a JavaScript library for rendering Zarr datasets in MapLibre or Mapbox GL.
+It supports v2 and v3 Zarr stores, globe and mercator projections, and custom fragment shaders for advanced visualizations.